Japan

 Given all these factors, we believe a core, well-diversified multi-cap strategy is worth considering for investors re-evaluating their asset allocation in order to address a long-term underweight exposure to Japan.

-Anne Vandenabeele is an economist at Capital Group, covering the US and Japan.
-She has 22 years of investment industry experience, all with Capital Group.
-She holds a master’s degree with honours in economics from the University of Edinburgh and a master of philosophy in economics from the University of Oxford.
-Anne is based in Washington, DC.
+Anne Vandenabeele is an economist with 24 years of investment industry experience (as of 12/31/2024).
+She holds a master’s degree with honors in economics from the University of Edinburgh and a Master of Philosophy in economics from the University of Oxford.

 Christophe Braun is an investment director at Capital Group.
 He has 13 years of investment industry experience and has been with CG for seven years.
 He holds a master's degree in financial and industrial economics from Royal Holloway University and a diploma of science in business management and economics from University Leopold Franzens in Austria.
 He is based in Luxembourg.